-“Printers and mailers must learn to adapt to changes in mail and application profiles, handling and adjusting multiple disparate projects,” says Richard Smith, head of European Solutions Engineering & Delivery at Pitney Bowes.
+“Printers and mailers must learn to adapt to changes in mail and application profiles, handling and adjusting multiple disparate projects,” says Richard Smith, head of Client Success Services at Pitney Bowes.
 “They must meet or exceed the service level agreements to which they’ve committed and improve their performance on compliance — but also be agile enough to respond to changing client needs.”

 World-class operational excellence starts with determining the key performance indicators (KPIs) that are most appropriate for your operation.
 “These KPIs are typically aligned to quality, time and cost and are measured against desired outcomes and industry best practices,” Smith adds.
 “Using enhanced analytics, it’s possible to take a specific indicator — total cost per piece, cycle time, defects and more — and measure and compare the performance of sites within an enterprise and an enterprise within an industry.”

-A thorough operational assessment can help you identify and eliminate bottlenecks and implement improvements across the workflow, optimizing job set-up time, capacity management and job scheduling.
-It can also help you identify costs — in materials, labor and equipment — and connect them with processes in your production environment.
+A thorough operational assessment can help you identify and eliminate bottlenecks and implement improvements across the workflow, optimising job set-up time, capacity management and job scheduling.
+It can also help you identify costs — in materials, labour and equipment — and connect them with processes in your production environment.

-“Productivity is at the core of optimized operations and production excellence,” Smith says.
-“Mail manufacturing productivity is about achieving consistent repeatable results and maintaining a disciplined mindset focused on continuous improvement.
+“Productivity is at the core of optimised operations and production excellence,” Smith says.
+“Mail manufacturing productivity is about achieving consistent repeatable results and maintaining a disciplined mind-set focused on continuous improvement.
 Fortunately, evolving technology is giving managers greater insight into performance across the production environment.”

 Room for improvement

 There’s little room for error.
 Is your production floor designed for maximum efficiency?
-What about the flow of mailing and shipping-related information within your organization — and between your organization and its partners and customers?
+What about the flow of mailing and shipping-related information within your organisation — and between your organisation and its partners and customers?
 Here are just a few factors to consider when examining your operations:

-- Integration: Examine the production space.
-Could separate tasks be combined into a single production line to improve productivity and space utilization?
+- Integration Examine the production space.
+Could separate tasks be combined into a single production line to improve productivity and space utilisation?

-- Centralization: Should you consider centralizing (or decentralizing) your mailing operations or output management?
+- Centralisation Should you consider centralising (or decentralising) your mailing operations or output management

-- Visibility: Is information siloed across your organization, hindering your ability to assess costs and carrier performance and create more accountable procedures?
+- Visibility Is information siloed across your organisation, hindering your ability to assess costs and carrier performance and create more accountable procedures

-Automation: While the all-manual mail shop is largely a thing of the past, sophisticated automation does more than speed up processing and save labor costs.
+- Automation While the all-manual mail shop is largely a thing of the past, sophisticated automation does more than speed up processing and save labour costs.
 It also improves accuracy and precision, which helps to ensure regulatory compliance, prevent customer service problems and allow for more targeted messaging.

-Lower-Cost Inkjet: One relatively recent technology, the color inkjet systems, has transformed print operations.
-These high-speed, continuous-feed systems enable 100 percent variable data color printing, eliminating the need for preprinted forms and allowing consolidation of multiple functions into one machine.
+- Lower-Cost Inkjet One relatively recent technology — the inkjet system — has transformed print operations.
+These high-speed, continuous-feed systems enable 100 percent variable data colour printing, eliminating the need for pre-printed forms and allowing consolidation of multiple functions into one machine.
 Newer, lower-cost systems are now making inkjet cost-effective even for mid-range volumes.